Updated: 10 Aug 2021

 How to Repair Your Grass

-If your grass is already damaged from dog urine, there are also steps you can take to repair it, including the following:
+If your grass is already damaged from dog wee, there are also steps you can take to repair it, including the following:

 After you’ve done this, keep watering your lawn on a regular basis (but not too much!) to help the grass seeds take root and grow and then apply the tips above to protect it them from your dog’s wee in future.